-Hempnall, Norfolk: Nobb's Corner is a crossroads at TM264939, where Hempnall and Topcroft parishes meet.
+Hempnall, Norfolk: Nobb's Corner is a staggered crossroads at TM264939, where Hempnall, Topcroft and Woodton parishes meet.
 It is named after a brick maker called Richard Nobbs, whose suicide in 1785 is recorded in the 'Norwich Mercury' on June 4th of that year.
 The skeletal remains of Nobbs' son were found half-buried in a ditch at Tasburgh, and being suspected of the lad's murder, he hanged himself in Pope's Wood.
 At the time, the crossroads was known as Sisland Cross, but after the 'self-murderer' was buried there it became Nobb's Corner, and sometimes, Nobb's Grove.

 Hunstanton, Norfolk: In the churchyard just north-east of Old Hunstanton church (TF689420) is an oval mound 2.4 metres high, which once was thought to be an ancient burial mound, but which turned out to be a natural gravel deposit.
 In 1908 it was excavated, to reveal that a presumed suicide from the 18th or 19th century had been placed into it.